(If you are a potential field supervisor interested in supervising an extern, please click here.)

 The externship program is governed by both the American Bar Association’s Standards and Executive Committee Regulations of the Association of American Law Schools.

-We offer dozens of pre-approved externship opportunities.
-See the pre-approved list on MyLaw.
-You also can arrange an externship through your own contacts (subject to approval by the Associate Dean of Externships) or through a referral provided by the Associate Dean of Externships.
+Students may extern with dozens of pre-approved externship organizations.
+Students also may arrange an externship through their own contacts or through a referral provided by the Associate Dean for Externships.

 Types of Externships